dongjwOU/boot-camps/version-control/2_Remote.md

 In GitHub, there is also an option for called *forking* which essentially allows to do the same thing but forking is done in the web service (that is not using the command line and creating a repository on your local file system).

-Now, if we change into `bootcamp-WiSE` we can see that we have our repository,
+Now, if we change into `bootcamp` we can see that we have our repository,

-    $ cd bootcamp-WiSE
+    $ cd bootcamp
     $ git log

 and we can see our Git configuration files too,